Parametric search: Parallel test algorithm

-The best choice for this algorithm (according to its theoretical analysis, if not in practice) is the sorting network of Ajtai, Komlós & Szemerédi (1983).
+The best choice for this algorithm (according to its theoretical analysis, if not in practice) is the AKS sorting network of Miklós Ajtai, János Komlós, and Endre Szemerédi.
 This can be interpreted as a PRAM algorithm in which the number $P$ of processors is proportional to the input length $n$, and the number of parallel steps is logarithmic.
 Thus, simulating this algorithm sequentially takes time $O(n\log n)$ for the simulation itself, together with $O(\log n)$ batches of comparisons, each of which can be handled by $O(\log n)$ calls to the linear-time decision algorithm.
 Putting these time bounds together gives $O(n\log^2 n)$ total time for the parametric search.
 This is not the optimal time for this problem – the same problem can be solved more quickly by observing that the crossing time of the median equals the median of the crossing times of the particles – but the same technique can be applied to other more complicated optimization problems, and in many cases provides the fastest known strongly polynomial algorithm for these problems.

 Because of the large constant factors arising in the analysis of the AKS sorting network, parametric search using this network as the test algorithm is not practical.
-Instead, van Oostrum & Veltkamp (2002) suggest using a parallel form of quicksort (an algorithm that repeatedly partitions the input into two subsets and then recursively sorts each subset).
+Instead, van Oostrum and Veltkamp suggest using a parallel form of quicksort (an algorithm that repeatedly partitions the input into two subsets and then recursively sorts each subset).
 In this algorithm, the partition step is massively parallel (each input element should be compared to a chosen pivot element) and the two recursive calls can be performed in parallel with each other.
 The resulting parametric algorithm is slower in the worst case than an algorithm based on the AKS sorting network.
 However, van Oostrum and Veltkamp argue that if the results of past decision algorithms are saved (so that only the comparisons unresolved by these results will lead to additional calls to the decision algorithm) and the comparison values tested by the simulated test algorithm are sufficiently evenly distributed, then as the algorithm progresses the number of unresolved comparisons generated in each time step will be small.
 Based on this heuristic analysis, and on experimental results with an implementation of the algorithm, they argue that a quicksort-based parametric search algorithm will be more practical than its worst-case analysis would suggest.